xrdocs/programmability/_blogs/Dial-in-MDT-with-TIG.md

 <p align="justify">The objective is to create a Dial-in MDT, wherein a collector initiates a grpc channel with a router.
 <br>
 <br>
-As this is a Dial-in MDT, the router must be operational and prepared to receive a request for gRPC channel by a collector.In short, gRPC server on the router must be up and running.
+Since collector is initialing the grpc channel here, the router must be operational and prepared to receive a request for gRPC channel by a collector.
+In short, gRPC server on the router must be up and running.
 <br>
 <br>
 The initial focus will be on configuring the router aspect.</p>

 ## Router Configuration

-<p align="justify">In order for router to receive a grpc channel creation request, the gRPC server should be up and running.
-You can configure grpc on the router using following set of commands:</p>
+<p align="justify"> Configure the gRPC server on the router to receive channel creation requests from the collector, utilizing the following steps:</p>

 Step1: Configure gRPC server on the router.